pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 The fact that the pool also gets access to key material makes it less advisable to have a pool as a time source for another pool, as this increases the number of actors with access to the key material even further.

 The design above does avoid sharing key material between all time sources.
 As a consequence, a time source in the pool will not be able to break confidentiality or authenticity of traffic with other time sources of the pool.
 Furthermore, any traffic directly with the time source has no key material involved that is known to the pool.

+## Keep alive and denial of service attack risk

+The Keep Alive NTS record allows a client to keep an NTS key exchange connection open for significantly longer than usual.
+If arbitrary clients were allowed to do this, they could use it trivially run a server out of resources such as file descriptors.
+It is therefore important that public servers restrict keeping connections alive to a limited set of trusted clients.
+The suggested mechanism for doing this is to use TLS client authentication for these clients.

 ## Error handling